 Describe and give examples of how student learning will be evaluated.

-Instead of just a list of assessed items, you do need to describe how the item is being evaluated.
+Instead of just a list of assessed items, you need to describe how the item is being evaluated.

 These might be the same assessments as in your in-person class, but how are they different and/or modified for your online course.